Close Modal×

 Will There Be Math on the Exam?

 Yes, the Washington real estate licensing exam will have up to 10 math questions.
-These questions typically relate to credits and debits, property taxes, Loan-to-Value (LTV) ratios, property valuation and measurements, market sales price, Return On Investments (ROI), etc.
+These questions typically relate to credits and debits, property taxes, Loan-to-Value (LTV) ratios, property valuation and measurements, market sales price, and Return On Investments (ROI).

 Is the Washington Real Estate Exam Hard?

-Although the Washington real estate exam is generally considered quite difficult, this difficulty level may differ depending on a candidate’s preparation and knowledge of the fundamental concepts of real estate.
-This means the more thorough a candidate prepares, the less difficult the state licensing exam should be.
+Although the Washington real estate exam is generally considered quite difficult, this difficulty level may differ depending on a candidate's preparation and knowledge of fundamental real estate concepts.
+The more thorough a candidate prepares, the less difficult the exam should be.

 How Many Questions Are on the Washington Real Estate Exam?

-Candidates will be given 3 hours and 30 minutes to complete the exam and obtain the minimum pass mark of 70% from both question categories.
-Once the test has been completed, the candidate’s result will be made available.
+Candidates have 3 hours and 30 minutes to complete the exam and must achieve a minimum pass mark of 70% on both question categories.
+Results are available immediately after you complete the test.

-However, it's important to note that factors such as changes in exam content, exam difficulty, and candidate study habits can influence a state's pass rate.
-Therefore, adequate preparation is essential to increase your chances of success.
+Factors such as changes in exam content, exam difficulty, and candidate study habits can influence the state's pass rate.
+Adequate preparation is essential to increase your chances of success.

 How Many Times Can You Take the Real Estate Exam?

-Candidates can take the Washington real estate broker’s exam as often as needed to acquire the minimum pass score until their pre-licensing education credits expire.
-When a candidate fails to earn the minimum passing score in a question category, the candidate has six months to retake and pass that category.
+Candidates can take the Washington real estate broker's exam as many times as needed to acquire the minimum pass score, until their pre-licensing education credits expire.
+When a candidate fails to earn the minimum passing score in one category, they have six months to retake and pass that category.

-Once these grace periods have elapsed, the candidate must repeat the Washington Pre-Licensing coursework, after which they must retake the entire exam.
-Remember that you will have to pay the $210 application fee each time you retake the exam.
-Also, your pre-licensing education is valid for only two years from the day you complete your coursework.
+Once the grace period elapses, the candidate must repeat the Washington pre-licensing coursework and then retake the entire exam.
+You will also pay the $210 application fee each time you retake.
+Pre-licensing education is valid for two years from the day you complete your coursework.

 How to Pass the Washington Real Estate Exam

-To pass the Washington real estate exam, you will want to put in an adequate amount of studying.
-Remember it’s important to keep yourself on track and to not burn out.
-So, here are some practices you can put into your studying to help you prepare for the exam.
+To pass the Washington real estate exam, you need to put in an adequate amount of studying.
+Remember, it's important to stay on track and not burn out.
+Here are some proven practices to help you prepare.

 Create a Study Schedule

 Create a healthy schedule that suits you.
-Typically, your study schedule should balance your study with the other aspects of your life.
-It is not about working harder but about working smarter.
-Here are some things to consider when creating a study schedule for your real estate licensing exam:
+Your study schedule should balance study time with the other aspects of your life — it's not about working harder, but working smarter.
+Here are some things to consider:

-• Develop a regular study routine that works best for you and be consistent with it.
+• Develop a regular study routine and be consistent.
 We recommend studying for an hour every night or at least every other night.

 Use Acronyms and Mnemonic Devices

-Acronyms and mnemonic devices are memory aids that help recall information by simplifying complicated information and making it easy for the human brain to process.
-Therefore, they are great tools for studying for the Washington real estate licensing exam.
+Acronyms and mnemonic devices are memory aids that simplify complicated information, making it easier for your brain to process and recall.
+They are great tools for studying for the Washington real estate licensing exam.

 Join a Study Group

 Joining a study group is an effective strategy when preparing for your Washington real estate licensing exam.
-This is because of the several benefits it offers.
-Here are some reasons why joining a study group is a great way to study:
+Here are some reasons why it works:

-• Studying with a study group increases your ability to retain information since you actively discuss, exchange ideas, and share resources with others.
+• Studying with others increases your ability to retain information through active discussion and idea exchange.

-• Considering that everybody has a unique point of view concerning each topic discussed in a group, joining a study group enables you to gain different perspectives and a well-rounded understanding of various topics.
+• Group study gives you different perspectives and a well-rounded understanding of various topics.

-• Joining a study group can help boost your motivation and sense of accountability.
+• A study group can help boost your motivation and sense of accountability.

 Get Guided Help